 Risk is not considered in isolation, but in conjunction with expected investment returns and outcomes for members.
-The Directors have put in place a choice of lifestyle investment options, in the belief that lifestyling offers appropriate balance between risk and reward for unengaged or default members.
+The Directors have put in place a choice of lifestyle investment options, in the belief that lifestyling offers appropriate balance between risk and reward for defaulting members and those not wishing to self-select.
 For younger members this provides investment in growth assets.
 For those nearer to retirement, protection against volatility in retirement outcomes in exchange for potentially lower asset growth.